-become duty free immediately, including high quality cuts of beef, cotton, wheat, soybeans, certain fruits, and vegetables, processed food products, and wine.
+each year in perpetuity, with no decrease in the size of the above-quota tariff.38 Over half of current U.S. farm exports to Central America will become duty free immediately, including high quality cuts of beef, cotton, wheat, soybeans, certain fruits and vegetables, processed food products, and wine.

 Many other transitional provisions exist.
-Agricultural products would be subject to tariff-rate quotas, or limits on the quantity of imports that can enter the United States before a very high tariff is applied.
-The phased reduction in agriculture protection also includes the transitional use of volume-triggered safeguards, or applying an additional duty temporarily on products that are being imported in quantities deemed a threat to the domestic industry.38 Export subsidies would be eliminated except when responding to third party export subsidies.
+Agricultural products are subject to tariff-rate quotas, or limits on the quantity of imports that can enter the United States before a very high tariff is applied.
+The phased reduction in agriculture protection also includes the transitional use of volume-triggered safeguards, or applying an additional duty temporarily on products that are being imported in quantities deemed a threat to the domestic industry.39 Export subsidies are eliminated except when responding to third party export subsidies.

-Sugar was perhaps the most controversial and complex of agricultural issues to resolve and U.S. sugar growers and processors are vehement opponents of the agreement.
-The U.S. conceded to slight numerical increases in sugar quotas for all six countries.
-Sugar and sugar-containing products imported under the U.S. quota system enter the United States duty-free, but exports above the quota face prohibitive tariffs (nearly doubling the price).
-Raw sugar receives the largest quota by volume, 28% of the total U.S. sugar quota for the world was filled by the DR-CAFTA countries in 2003, and was the major issue for this agreement.
-The U.S. market accounts for only 14% of the region's sugar exports, representing less than 10% of the region's sugar production.39
+Sugar was the most controversial agricultural issue to resolve and U.S. sugar growers and processors were vehement opponents of the agreement to the end.
+The U.S. agreed to slight numerical increases in sugar quotas for all six countries.
+Sugar and sugar-containing products imported under the U.S. quota system enter the United States duty-free, but exports above the quota face prohibitive tariffs.
+Raw sugar receives the largest quota by volume, 28% of the total U.S. sugar quota for the world was filled by the CAFTA-DR countries in 2003, and was the major issue for this agreement.
+The U.S. market accounts for only 14% of the region's sugar exports, representing less than 10% of the region's sugar production.40

-The DR-CAFTA would raise the U.S. quota by an amount equal to 35% of the current quota in year one, rising to 50% by year 15, after which the quota would increase each year slightly in perpetuity.
+The CAFTA-DR raises the U.S. quota by an amount equal to 35% of the current quota in year one, rising to 50% by year 15, after which the quota increases each year slightly in perpetuity.
 This may seem large, but the USITC notes that the initial increase amounts to only 1% of U.S. production and consumption of raw sugar in 2003, and that the overall effects of the sugar provisions may be small.
-Two studies done by the USITC and Louisiana State University estimated that the sugar provisions could result in a decline in sugar prices of 1% (USITC) and 4.6% (LSU), with perhaps largely offsetting employment effects in the sugar producing and sugar-containing product industries.40 The United States would be able to impose a sugar price mechanism to compensate Central American sugar exporters in lieu of according them duty-free treatment, but a key issue for some Members of Congress is defining precisely how this mechanism would work.
+Two studies done by the USITC and Louisiana State University estimated that the sugar provisions could result in a decline in sugar prices of 1% (USITC) and 4.6% (LSU), with perhaps largely offsetting employment effects in the sugar producing and sugar-containing product industries.41 The United States may impose a sugar price mechanism to compensate Central American sugar exporters in lieu of according them duty-free treatment, but a key issue for some Members of Congress was defining precisely how this mechanism will work.